akkarapol/freelancer4j/README.md

       $ git clone https://github.com/akkarapol/freelancer4j.git
       ```

-# 2. Create the OpenShift projects to OpenShift Container Platform
+# 2. Create the OpenShift projects to OCP

    1. log in to OpenShift Container Platform with the oc client: